cxlso/MDPH2_on_UR10e/README.md

 # MDPH2 on UR10e
-###### A controller box and mounts to get started with the WASP Clay Kit on UR10e
+###### A controller box and mounts to get started with the Massive Dimension thermoplastic extruder MDPH2 on UR10e

 ## Overview
-This repository contains everyting needed to get started with robotic clay printing with the [WASP Clay Kit](https://www.3dwasp.shop/en/prodotto/clay-extruder-wasp-clay-kit/) and the [Universal Robot UR10e](https://www.universal-robots.com/products/ur10-robot/) (or any UR model).
+This repository contains everyting needed to get started with robotic thermoplastic printing with the [MDPH2 from Massive Dimension](https://massivedimension.com/products/mdphe-v1-pellet-head-extruder-system) and the [Universal Robot UR10e](https://www.universal-robots.com/products/ur10-robot/) (or any UR model capable of handeling the weight).

 Included in the repository are:

 - Controller Box CAD Files: For 3D printing the structure and laser cutting the acrylic walls of the controller box,